-The best home and kitchen deals to expect this Amazon Prime Day
+The best home and kitchen early Amazon Prime Day deals to shop now

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon Prime Day home and kitchen deals 2022: Dates and offers to expect on vacuums, air fryers and more
+Amazon Prime Day home and kitchen deals 2022: Dates and best early offers on Shark, Tower and more

-The countdown is on to one the biggest sales of the year
+Our expert bargain-hunters have already spotted discounts on air fryers, vacuum cleaners and more

 Believe it or not, Amazon Prime Day is almost upon us again.
-Confirmed to be taking place in its usual summer slot of July, the countdown is officially on.
+The date for the 48-hour shopping bonanza has been confirmed for 12 and 13 July and we’re now officially counting down to next week.
+In the meantime, the retailer dropped a whole host of early offers on 21 June, so there’s plenty of deal-hunting to get on with before the big day.

 Since starting out in 2015 as a celebration of Amazon’s 20th anniversary, the now annual event has since become one of the biggest flash sales of the year.